Welcome to Helpwanted

 5

-Warn the people around you and your online contacts if someone tries to scam people on the internet with your online identity.
+Warn the people around you and your online contacts if someone attempts to scam or misinform others on the internet using your online identity.

 6